joelburton/Homework/Homework02/README.md

 Hey there,

-So the CEO wants a summary report on the melons we delivered to get an idea of how well we're doing.
+We've been trying to deliver the weekly summary report to the CEO, but something is broken with the script.
+The script used to work fine, but I think the folks in fulfillment must have changed the format of the delivery logs or something.
+Now we just get an error!

+I'm hoping you can help!
+We need to deliver this report ASAP!

-I've attached the code we have so far in the file produce_summary.py.
+I've attached the code we have so far in the file produce_summary.py along with delivery logs for the last three weekd.
 The guy who started it, has now left to start his own startup, Squiysh ("Lyft for WinterSquash").

-He had partially written the code, but it doesn't work.
-It should print the date of delivery, melonType, and the status of the delivery.
-Instead, it only prints the melonType three times.

-We need you to fix that asap...

-Also the CEO always ignores email, so we need the messages to be in ALL CAPS!
+If it helps, we know the correct count for the melons delivered on 4/30 is 515 and the order total for that day was $1,904.35.

 Thanks,
 Mel